Is Your Imposter Syndrome Costing You Money?

 We hear about the insidious effects of imposter syndrome all the time.
 How it holds us back from career progression, negates our self-worth and inhibits us from pursuing what we want to do.
 But according to research, it's not just our mental health that's impacted, but our wallets, too.

-So what is imposter syndrome?
-“Imposter syndrome is a common mindset whereby we believe ourselves to be less competent than others perceive us to be,” explains clinical psychologist, Dr Jo Gee.
-The reason it tends to impact our money is that it's so entwined with our careers.
+So, what is imposter syndrome?
+“Imposter syndrome is a common mindset whereby we believe ourselves to be less competent than others perceive us to be,” explains Jo Gee, MUPCA, MBACP, a clinical psychologist in the U.K. The reason it tends to impact our money is that it's so entwined with our careers.
 “Imposter syndrome can lead people to downplay successes, question their salary and even avoid promotions,” says Gee, adding that “it often results in symptoms of burnout from overworking, feelings of inadequacy and self-critique, a lack of satisfaction at work and a fear of asking for help.”

 Advertisement